smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/05-Iterate-with-MLFlow/README.md

 View the results on https://mlflow.lewagon.co/

-And as always, while building the pipeline and updating the code, run at first on small data samples in order to iterate quickly on code errors, and preferably on your own machine.
+And as always, while building the pipeline and updating the code, first train your models on small data samples in order to iterate quickly on code errors, and preferably on your own machine.

 Then once your modified code is all set, you can play with the big datasets and train your pipeline in the cloud.